JIC1444/Deep-Learning-Papers/README.md

 # Maths-CS-&-ML-Papers
 A collection of my favourite papers (in no particular order) I have read concerning mathematics, computer science and machine learning.
+All linked papers will eventually be explained/analysed!

 My interests lie in the foundations of computer science and deep learning, as well as deep learning applied to biology/epidemiology (which is the subject of my undergraduate dissertation).
 I am also interested in the idea of adaptive networks/meta-learning as they emulate the learning process of humans.
 Graphs are also a big interest of mine, so any research inspired by graphs interests me.